 Who participates in a dialogue?

 All staff, faculty, and administrators are welcome to participate in the campus dialogues.
-Certain dialogues will have a target audience (which will be indicated); most will be for all BSU employees.
+Certain dialogues will have a target audience (which will be indicated); most will be for all Boise State employees.
 BUILD Forum participants will be given priority to register for a dialogue given the need for them to complete one as part of their Forum experience and reflection.
 Each dialogue will be limited to 15 people, with an additional two dialogue facilitators.

 Who are the dialogue facilitators?